 - A: Streets which are classified as state routes such as Broadway Avenue (SR33), or Sevierville Road (SR35) are not typically resurfaced using the same sources of funds.
 Resurfacing state routes is typically done by TDOT.

-- Q: How do I go about getting my street paved or re-surfaced?
+- Q: How do I get my street paved or re-surfaced?